XRPLF/xrpl-dev-portal/content/freeze.md

 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.
 * [**No Freeze**](#no-freeze) - Permanently give up the ability to freeze individual counterparties.
 Also gives up the ability to end a global freeze.

 Because no party has a privileged place in the Ripple Consensus Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in XRP or funds issued by other counterparties.
+No one can freeze XRP.

+All freeze settings are independent of whether the balance is positive or negative.
+Either the currency issuer or the currency holder can freeze a trust line.
+In both cases, the balance on that trust line can only change in transactions that go directly from one party of the trust line to the other.

 Individual Freeze
 -----------------

-The Individual Freeze feature is a setting on a trust line.
-When an issuing account enables the Individual Freeze setting, the counterparty of that trust line can no longer send or receive issuances on the frozen trust line, except in transactions that go directly to and from the issuing account itself.
+The **Individual Freeze** feature is a setting on a trust line.
+When an account enables the Individual Freeze setting, the counterparty of that trust line can no longer send or receive issuances on the frozen trust line, except in transactions that go directly to and from the account itself.

-A gateway can freeze a counterparty if that counterparty shows suspicious activity or violates the gateway's terms of use.
+A gateway can freeze the trust line linking it to a counterparty if that counterparty shows suspicious activity or violates the gateway's terms of use.

-If the counterparty has trust lines to the issuing account in more than one currency, the issuing account must freeze each trust line individually.
+An individual can freeze the trust line to a gateway.
+This has no effect on transactions between the gateway and other users.
+It does, however, prevent other accounts, including [hot wallets](gateway_guide.html#hot-and-cold-wallets) from sending that gateway's issued currency to the individual.

+The Individual Freeze applies to a single currency only.
+In order to freeze multiple currencies with a particular counterparty, the account must enable Individual Freeze on the trust lines for each currency individually.

 An account cannot enable the Individual Freeze setting if it has previously enabled the [No Freeze](#no-freeze) setting.